The bright flavors in these Lemon Strawberry Sandwich Cookies are a taste of summer that is welcome anytime of the year!

 - Roll the Simple Buttery Shortbread dough out on a floured surface to a 1/4" thickness.
 Cut out circles with a 1-3/4" round cookie cutter.
 Place the circles on the prepared baking sheet and bake the cookies for about 15 minutes until they are set and just beginning to brown.
 Transfer the cookies to a cooling rack and cool completely.

-Beat the butter together with the lemon Juice powder and vanilla extract until it is creamy and smooth.
+- Beat the butter together with the vanilla extract until it is creamy and smooth.
 Beat in the confectioner's sugar 1 cup at a time: mix it into the butter thoroughly before adding in a splash of the lemon juice.
 Continue alternating the sugar and lemon juice, beating on medium speed until the frosting is fluffy and smooth.

 - Spread the bottom of one cookie with about 1 teaspoon of the lemon frosting.
 Spread the bottom of another cookie with about 1/2 teaspoon of the jam.
 Sandwich the two cookies together and place on a platter.
 Continue with the rest of the cookies and fillings.